 As provided by Louisiana Revised Statute 11:103, the Board's contributions are determined by actuarial valuation and are subject to change each year based on the results of the valuation for the prior fiscal year.
-The contributions to the systems for the years ended June 30, 2020, 2019, and 2018, were \$39,952, \$40,255, and \$39,376, which were equal to the required contribution for that year.
+The Board's contributions to the systems for the years ended June 30, 2022, 2021, and 2020, were \$45,169, \$45,560, and \$39,952.

 Liabilities for future retirement benefits for employees of WBRH, including deferred inflows of revenues and deferred outflows of resources, are included in the financial statements of the Board.
-Therefore, no provision for future retirement expenses are included in the accompanying financial statements.
+Therefore, no provision for future retirement expenses is included in the accompanying financial statements.